wp-plugins/event-calendar-ticketing/readme.txt

 **Solid Architecture & Fully Supported**

 Our code development adheres to the WordPress standards for coding style and quality.
+Our events calendar solution stands among the best of the best.

-We stand behind every product we make.
+And we stand behind every product we make.
 So if you need help then [contact us directly](http://ignitewoo.com/contact-us/ " Contact IgniteWoo ") for the fastest response.
 We strive to respond the same day whenever possible.

 **Flexible, Powerful, Easy to Use**

 Whether you're a one-person operation occassionally listing events, or an organization holding thousands of events, we've got you covered.
-Publish your events in a basic fashion with a title, description, pictures, and maybe some video.
+Publish your events calendar in a basic fashion with a title, description, pictures, and maybe some video.
 Or, create venues, organizers, speakers, and sponsors, and easily add those to your events for complete information.

 Event Calendar & Ticketing is as easy to use as creating any kind of new post or page in WordPress.
 It's really that simple.

 **Customizable**

-Need a great base plugin to use for your next totally custom developed events system?
+Need a great base plugin to use for your next totally custom developed events calendar system?
 Event Calendar & Ticketing is a great place to start.
 Our code is clean, easy to read, easy to follow, and easily modified to suit your needs.

 It's 100% architected around WordPress custom post types and taxonomies, and fully supports custom post type templates.
-No strange PHP code libraries and no proprietary data storage.
+No strangely coded PHP code libraries and no proprietary data storage.
 If you're familiar with custom post types and post meta then then you'll be off to the races in no time flat.
+Go for it!

 **Features:**

 * Publish any number of events on your site

-* Easily integrate a responsive calendar into any post or page on your site using a simple shortcode
+* Easily integrate a responsive events calendar into any post or page on your site using a simple shortcode

-* Easily manage event categories and tags
+* Easily manage event calendar categories and tags

 * Easily manage venues, organizers, speakers, and sponsors, including featured images, embedded videos, file attachments, bio, description, address, contact info, and more